Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Analysis of the Self-Adjusting (1+1) EA

-A more general result based on stochastic domination was presented and formally proven in~\cite{Doerr19tcs}.
+Since we also aim at a stochastic domination result, these results only working with expected running times are not applicable.
+A very general result based on stochastic domination was presented and formally proven in~\cite{Doerr19tcs}.
 Unfortunately, this result was formulated only for algorithms using the same mutation operator in all iterations spent on one fitness level since this implies that the time to leave a fitness level follows a geometric distribution.
 This result is thus not applicable to our self-adjusting \oea.
 By a closer inspection of the proof, we observe that the restriction to using the same mutation operator in all iterations on one fitness level is not necessary when the result is formulated via geometric distributions.
-We thus obtain the following result that serves our purposes.
+We phrase the resulting theorem in full generality, i.e., for all unbiased mutations operators (in the sense introduced by Lehre and Witt~\cite{LehreW12} -- we do not present details about this concept, but for the purpose of this paper it suffices to know that the mutation operators of the \oea and the \oeares satisfy this condition).

 \begin{theorem} Consider a \oea which may use in each iteration a different unbiased mutation operator.
 This choice may depend on the whole history.
 Consider that we use this algorithm to optimize the \leadingones function.
 For each $\ell \in [0..n-1]$ let $T_\ell$ be a random variable that, regardless of how the algorithm reached this fitness level, stochastically dominates the time the algorithm takes to go from a random solution with fitness exactly $\ell$ to a better solution.
 Then the running time $T$ of this \oea on the \leadingones function is stochastically dominated by where the $X_\ell$ are uniformly distributed binary random variables and all $X_\ell$ and $T_\ell$ are independent.
 In particular, the expected running time satisfies \end{theorem}